ZaQuarius15/programming-univbasics-4-looping-with-arrays/README.md

 This works, but it is what programmers refer to as _hard-coded_.
 Hard-code is code that is fixed in place.
-The above statements all rely on the assumption that the `pets` array is going to be _four_ elements long.
-If we modified the `pets` array, say we want to add an additional pet, the hamster.
-We go ahead and add "Hamster" to our array:
+The above statements all rely on the assumption that the `pets` `Array` is going to be _four_ elements long.

+But what if we added a new pet at index `4`, say, a hamster?
+We go ahead and add "Hamster" to our `Array` using the "shovel" operator:

 ```ruby
 pets << "Hamster"
 ```

-But now, if we want to output hamster, we _also_ have to add an additional `puts`
-statement:
+Unless we add the following code, we won't see it.

 ```ruby
 puts pets[4] #=> Hamster
 ```

-Without this addition, `Hamster` would never be output to the terminal.
-Every change we make to the `pets` array would require an additional modification to our code.
-In a complex program, this can quickly become a major headache.

-By using a loop, however, we can abstract away the need for additional modifications.
+Obviously, this is not idea.
+We want to loop through "everything in the `pets` `Array`, however long it is."
+By using a loop we can do this.

 ## Abstracting Array Output

-Given our `pets` array, it would be great to simply say "for every element in this array, output the element to the terminal."
-This way, even if the array changed, we'd always output each and every element.

-With loops, we can do this!
-A very basic example would be a while loop with a
+A very basic example would be a while loop with a counter:
-counter:

 ```ruby
 counter = 0